-To illustrate this point, consider the following image of a fogged-up window. that we can see the future in outline but not in detail, consider the above picture.
-When we fist look at the picture, at first all that we see is a blur.
+Consider the following image of a fogged-up window.
+When we first look at the picture all that we see is a blur.
 But, on closer inspection, we see that there are railings, a river and hills in the distance.
 We cannot see the details but we can see an outline, and the harder we look the more we can see.
 So it is with our view of the future in an Age of Limits.
 We cannot predict what will happen in detail, and specific predictions are often wrong.
 But we have a general sense as where we may be heading.
 Therefore, although we must be cautious and modest about predictions, we still have a responsibility to think about what that future holds, and to have the courage to take action based on our understanding.

 An additional difficulty to do with predicting the future is selecting the time frame.
 Is “the future” tomorrow, a week from now, five years away or a generation out?
 The further away it is, the less accurate our predictions will be.
 We can say with confidence that tomorrow will be much like today, and that the world five years from now will probably not be too different from what it is now.
 But beyond that the future looks increasingly hazy.
 After all, who would have predicted as little as ten years ago the impact that social media and mobile phones have already had on the lives of billions of people?

-Toward the end of December each year it is customary for many of us to make predictions for the coming year.
+Toward the end of December each year it is customary us to make predictions for the coming year.
 I wonder how many people predicted the following in December 2019.